microsoft/online-experimentation-metric-collections/genai/README.md

 To update an _existing_ summary rule:
 1. Update the query in the corresponding summary rule object in `summaryrules.json` file in your experimentation-enabled workspace under the `infra` folder.
 Upon deployment, the bicep template will initiate summary rule provisioning.
 1. Do _not_ update the summary rule name: if you do, the old and new summary rules will both execute, producing duplicated logs and increasing your data processing costs.
+1. Confirm the summary rule destination table (configured in bicep file) is `AppEvents_CL`: other destination tables will _not_ be consumed for metric computation.

 ## GenAI metrics